A Comprehensive Review of the Video-to-Text Problem: Methods for Generating Video Descriptions

-After predicting the probability distribution of each word in the vocabulary by Equation~\ref{eq:prob}, most video-captioning models are trained by the cross-entropy loss minimization (CELoss).
+After estimating each word's probability distribution in the vocabulary by Equation~\ref{eq:prob}, most video-captioning models are trained by the cross-entropy loss minimization (CELoss).
 With $\text{CELoss}$, the model is trained to be good at greedily predicting the next correct word of the reference caption.
 Given a target caption, $\hat{y}~=~(\hat{w}_1, \hat{w}_2, \dots, \hat{w}_L)$ describing an input video, one minimizes:

 where $\Theta$ are all the learnable parameters of the captioning model, $\hat{w}_t$ is the $t$-th word in the ground-truth caption, and $\hat{w}_{<t}$ are the first $t-1$ words in the ground-truth caption. $\text{p}_\Theta(\hat{w}_t|\hat{w}_{<t})$ is modeled by a logistic function as the \emph{decoder} network's output layer, understood as the probability distribution of words in the vocabulary.